SouViniVieira/SouViniVieira/README.md

 ### 📚 Currently Learning & Exploring

 - **Cybersecurity:** Exploring core concepts in information security, focusing on [inserir seu foco em Cybersec aqui] to build more resilient and secure digital products.
-- **Advanced Tech Roles:** Deepening knowledge in IT infrastructure, software engineering, and data analysis in preparation for high-level Brazilian public service exams (TCU, Banco do Brasil, Telebras).
+- **Advanced Tech Roles:** Deepening knowledge in IT infrastructure, software engineering, and data analysis.

 ---